-In relation to the applied principles of internal control system development within the European best practice with the required emphasis on management responsibility it seems to be necessary to elaborate and submit a factual intention of a new legal regulation to financial control in public administration including management control, internal audit, central harmonization and the system of management review of territorial self-governing units, on the basis of which an act will further be submitted which will replace the obsolete Act
+In relation to the applied principles of internal control system development within the European best practice with the required emphasis on management responsibility it seems to be necessary to elaborate and submit a draft of a new legal regulation to financial control in public administration including management control, internal audit and central harmonization which will replace the obsolete Act No. 320/2001 Coll. on Financial Control.

-No. 320/2001 Coll. on Financial Control and Act No. 420/2004 Coll. on Management Review of Territorial Self-governing Units and Voluntary Unions of Municipalities.
 In addition to the management responsibility, the factual intention should focus on the following areas: